 The Rural Fire Division consists of five specialist teams.
 Our teams work closely with local governments, state agencies, organisations, industry, volunteers and other key stakeholders to assist them in carrying out their roles in bushfire management.
 It’s these strong relationships which help us tackle bushfire risk more effectively in our State.

-Office of Bushfire Risk Management Provides policy support and risk assurance to enhance bushfire management (particularly planned burning).
+Office of Bushfire Risk Management Provides policy support and risk assurance to enhance bushfire management - particularly planned burning.
+Maintains the Map of Bush Fire Prone Areas.

 Bushfire Technical Services Provides science-based advice, systems and activities in the fields of bushfire behaviour, impact, management and environmental protection.